mkollaro/taskrunner/README.md

 executes `ExampleTask.cleanup()` for each item.
 The tasks can write into `context` and the content of it will be passed to the next task.

+If you terminate the run using `ctrl-c`, it will go straight to the cleanups.
+Sending the termination signal again will stop it completely.

 ## Ideas

 * create CLI command that would work work similarly as Fabric, it would take a